vippsas/vipps-partner-api/vipps-partner-api-quick-start.md

 💥 Please use the documentation pages here: <https://developer.vippsmobilepay.com/docs/APIs/partner-api>. 💥
 <!-- END_COMMENT -->

-This API is deprecated.
-Please see the [Management API Quick start](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-quick-start/).

 ## Before you begin

 This document covers the quick steps for getting started with the Partner API.